#![allow(unused_variables)] #fn main() { //! examples/smallest.rs #![deny(unsafe_code)] #![deny(warnings)] #![no_main] #![no_std] // panic-handler crate extern crate panic_semihosting; use rtfm::app; #[app(device = lm3s6965)] const APP: () = { #[init] fn init(_: init::Context) {} }; #}

 idle

-Just like you would do with the cortex-m-rt
+Just like you would do with the cortex-m-rt crate you can use the interrupt

-attributes within the app
+and exception attributes within the app pseudo-module to declare interrupt

 and exception handlers.
 In RTFM, we refer to interrupt and exception handlers as